 3. There’s a heavy focus placed on women to cure the gender imbalance

-The brutal truth is that though women have suffered from decades of gender imbalance the only way that we can make progress in equalizing the playing field is to work hand-in-hand, women and men together.
+The brutal truth is that women have suffered from decades of gender imbalance.
+The only way that we can make progress in equalizing the playing field is to work hand-in-hand, women and men together.
 In workplaces where the burden is placed on the women to learn about and compensate for the lack of effort, the gender imbalance will continue indefinitely.

 4. Unequal pay for women and men